Helenyin123/changnote/backend-web-technology.md

 **module.exports**

-To clean up the code and make it more module, we can separate data schema definition with other javascript code.
-We put all data schema definition files under "models" directory.
-It will be convenient for code reuse. eg. create a "user.js" file in "models" directory, use `module.exports`to export the schema out.
+To clean up the code and make it more module and convenient for code reuse. we can separate some code snippets with other javascript code.
+For example, we can put all data schema definition files under "models" directory. eg. create a "user.js" file in "models" directory, use `module.exports`to export the schema out.
 Then require the file in "app.js" file.

 ```js
 var mongoose = require("mongoose");